abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 Once the glue is dry on the patches, it's finally time to put them in their final place on the jacket.

-First place velcor on the back of the EL patches.
+First place velcro on the back of the EL patches.

 ![velcro on back of patches](img/velcro-0.jpg)